badgerblockchain/development-guide/introduction.md

 > If that doesn't work, try this stack overflow [answer](https://stackoverflow.com/a/69699772).
 Do the 2nd option.

-**Tip:** Hardhat comes with a nice built-in local Ethereum network called Hardhat Network. by using the import statement `import "hardhat/console.sol";` at the top of any contract you can now call `console.log(...)` within the contract.
+**Tip:** Hardhat comes with a nice built-in local Ethereum network called Hardhat Network.
+By using the import statement `import "hardhat/console.sol";` at the top of any contract you can now call `console.log(...)` within the contract.
 When you run tests it will print to the terminal.

 ### Deploying to a Testnet